iamantoon/First-App/README.md

 **Run the application using Docker**

+1. Down the repo to your local machine
-1. Open a terminal from the root directory
+2. Open a terminal from the root directory
-2. Run the ```docker-compose up --build``` command
+3. Run the ```docker-compose up --build``` command
-3. Go to http://localhost:5200/ to test the application
+4. Go to http://localhost:5200/ to test the application

 **Run backend locally**